The Gardner method for symmetries

 To determine the commutator of $X(\alpha)$ and $X(\beta)$ we compute

-In order to simplify this expression we have to use relation (\ref{eq2}).
-Since we have two different BTs of $u$ for parameter $\alpha$ and two different BTs of $u$ for parameter $\beta$ we need relation (\ref{eq2}) in the four different forms
+In order to simplify this expression we have to use the superposition principle (\ref{eq2}).
+Since we have two different BTs of $u$ for parameter $\alpha$ and two different BTs of $u$ for parameter $\beta$ we need this in the four different forms

 With the help of (\ref{eq60}) the right hand side of (\ref{eq70}) simplifies to zero, thereby establishing (\ref{com1}).
 Thus the symmetries obtained by the Gardner method for pKdV (and KdV) generate an abelian group.